3 Differences Between the Entrepreneur and Employee Mindsets

 2. Owning the Ladder vs. Climbing the Ladder

-They determine how many rungs; how wide each rung is and what it takes to get from one rung to the next as one tries to climb to the top.
+They determine how many rungs, how wide each rung is, and what it takes to get from one rung to the next as one tries to climb to the top.

 Entrepreneurs are typically confident enough with their vision and abilities that they are not intimidated by the skills of those they employ.

-Those with the entrepreneur mindset welcome the input of the smartest and sharpest individuals available and rely on those people (without fear) to take the vision and transform it into reality.
+Those with the entrepreneurial mindset welcome the input of the smartest and sharpest individuals available and rely on those people (without fear) to take the vision and transform it into reality.

 Steve Jobs said it well, “It doesn’t make sense to hire smart people and then tell them what to do; we hire smart people so they can tell us what to do.”

-They simply rely on others to define the steps and tasks needed to travel the path which will, in the end, lead to the desired destination – taking that vision from something hoped for to something realized.
+They simply rely on others to define the steps and tasks needed to travel the path which will ultimately lead to the desired destination – taking that vision from something hoped for to something realized.

-It doesn’t have to be adversarial, it can be friendly competition where individuals push each other to excel – still, it exists.
+It doesn’t have to be adversarial, it can be a friendly competition where individuals push each other to excel – still, it exists.